tgross35/mariadb-udf-blog/rust-udf-blog.md

 In this section, we will implement an extremely simple user-defined function and cover its writing, building, and usage aspects.

-If you would like to follow along, you will need a copy of the Rust compiler ≥1.65.
-If you don't yet have Rust, get it from <https://rustup.rs/>.
-If you have it installed, run `rustup update` to ensure you are on the latest version.
+If you would like to follow along, you will a Rust compiler with version ≥1.65 (because of dependence on GATs).
+If you don't yet have Rust, get it from
+<https://rustup.rs/>.
+If you have it installed, run `rustup update` to ensure
+you are on the latest version.
 If you are using an IDE, get the [rust-analyzer] language server to help.

 [rust-analyzer]: https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer